0x13hrafnulf/0x13hrafnulf.github.io/_posts/labs/pwnedlabs/aws/2025-08-04-identify-the-aws-account-id-from-a-public-s3-bucket.md

 ---
-title: AWS S3 Enumeration Basics
+title: Identify the AWS Account ID from a Public S3 Bucket
-description: AWS S3 Enumeration Basics
+description: Identify the AWS Account ID from a Public S3 Bucket
 image:
   path: aws.jpg
 categories: